-Cody Spears, co-owner of highly rated Cell Phone Repair Atlanta, says when owners bring in water-damaged cell phones quickly after being dropped in water — and the person hasn’t tried to charge or use the cell phone, which can short-circuit the logic board — his company has about an 80 percent success rate on water-damage cell phone repairs.
+Cody Spears, co-owner of Cell Phone Repair Atlanta, says when owners bring in water-damaged cell phones quickly after being dropped in water — and the person hasn’t tried to charge or use the cell phone, which can short-circuit the logic board — his company has about an 80 percent success rate on water-damage cell phone repairs.

 The cost to repair water-damaged smartphones at Cell Phone Repair starts at $75.
 The cost goes up until it reaches the “beyond economical repair” stage, when it’s cheaper to buy a new phone than to fix the cell phone, Spears says.